 PCAP succeeded the School Achievement Indicators Program (SAIP), which ended in 2004.

-For more information about the Pan Canadian Assessment Program (PCAP) and the full report on the 2010 administration, visit the
+For more information about the Pan Canadian Assessment Program (PCAP), visit the

 Council of Ministers of Education, Canada (CMEC) Web site.